clarabrorson/WebShopService/README.md

 - Download and install IntelliJ IDEA or your preferred IDE.
 - Download and install MySQL and MySQL Workbench.
-- Clone this repository to your local machine.
+- Clone this repository and the [Client application](https://github.com/clarabrorson/ClientWebservice)to your local machine.

 ## Usage

+### Backend - WebShopService
 ### 1. Set up the MySQL database:
 - Open MySQL Workbench.
 - Connect to your MySQL server.